Thanksgiving air-travel rush gets off to a good start

+Thanksgiving travellers got help from favourable weather in most of the U.S Tuesday, but flight delays piled up at airports around the country by day's end.

-Favourable weather is helping get the Thanksgiving air-travel rush off to a relatively smooth start, but that could change in the next day or two.
+Wet and frigid forecasts threaten to made driving more challenging in the next day or two.

-By Tuesday afternoon, fewer than 100 flights had been cancelled around the U.S. — a low number — but nearly 1,800 flights were delayed, according to tracking service FlightAware.
+By late Tuesday afternoon, fewer than 150 U.S. flights had been cancelled — a low number all things considered.
+But 3,000 flights were delayed, according to tracking service FlightAware.

-The largest number of delays — about 240 — was at Seattle-Tacoma International Airport, where dense fog was slowing the pace of departures and arrivals.
-Flights going to Boston and Newark, New Jersey, on Tuesday were also likely to be delayed, according to the Federal Aviation Administration.
+The largest number of delays — about 400 — was at Seattle-Tacoma International Airport, where dense fog slowed the pace of departures and arrivals.
+Flights going to Boston and Newark, New Jersey, were also more likely to be delayed, according to the Federal Aviation Administration.
+So were flights to San Francisco, where visibility has been reduced due to smoke from the wildfire in Paradise, California.

 Rain, with snow in the higher elevations, could slow traffic Wednesday in much of California, Oregon and Washington.